rtortori/tetration-alfred/README.md

 ###### A loyal butler for your Cisco Tetration Analytics Cluster!
 Disclaimer: This is NOT an official Cisco application and comes with absolute NO WARRANTY!<br>

+## What is this?

+Alfred is a Kafka consumer application written in Python, Javascript and HTML5 that take actions based on Cisco Tetration Analytics inputs.<br>
+It has been designed to be Tetration swiss army knife.<br> Today, Alfred supports asset annotations based on Cisco ACI endpoint tracker and is capable to forward Tetration alarms via email.<br>
+A Kafka topic monitor is also available.

 ## Concept

 The idea behind this application is to create a protocol that can be leveraged by Cisco Tetration